DuroStar vs Pulsar

 Which brand is more reliable, DuroStar or Pulsar?

-Does Pulsar offer better features than DuroStar?
+Does Pulsar offer more generator options than DuroStar?

 Which brand offers better value for the money?